The Origin of Yoga

 Research & Development

-In a research conducted by Vivekananda Kendra Yoga Research Foundation at Bangalore, Fifty-three patients with asthma underwent training for two weeks in an integrated set of yoga exercises, including breathing exercises, Suryanamaskar, Yogasanas, Pranayama and meditation, and were told to practice them for 65 minutes daily.
+In a research conducted by Vivekananda Kendra Yoga Research Foundation at Bangalore, Fifty-three patients with Asthma underwent training for two weeks in an integrated set of Yoga exercises, including breathing exercises, Surya Namaskar, Yogasanas, Pranayama and meditation, and were told to practise them for 65 minutes daily.
 There was a significantly greater reduction in the weekly number of asthma attacks, scores for drug treatment, and peak flow rate when Yoga was practised along with taking medication.

 The ‘International Journal of Preventive Medicine’ published a study that aimed to investigate the effects of Yoga on stress, anxiety and depression in women.
-The participants were advised to practice Hatha Yoga exercises for 4 weeks.
-It was inferred that Yoga has an effective role in reducing stress, anxiety, and depression.
+The participants were advised to practise Hatha Yoga exercises for 4 weeks.
+It was inferred that Yoga has an effective role in reducing stress, anxiety and depression.

 Researchers at Benson Henry Institute of Mind Body Medicine, Massachusetts General Hospital, have asserted that Yoga not just treats physical & psychological issues, rather its regular practice helps to improve our overall health.